ADukeLabs/DEX/README.md

 A user can add a contact at a company, displaying the contact's Name, Title, email, and phone number.

-Home menu features list of company's grouped by City/Location, allowing user easy organizing of job applications and contacts by cities.
+Home menu features list of company's grouped by City/Location, allowing user easy organizing of contacts by cities.

 Upcoming features: Map in company page displaying location in Google Maps,
                    Call and email features for communication with contact from app.